trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 I failed more frequently than I succeeded.

-Until today I never felt I qute grasped the details.
+Until today I never felt I quite grasped the details.
 There were always minor things I did not look at: how does `nixpkgs` define include header order?
 How does it track what are compiler-specific libraries and what are libc-specific ones?
 Does it care?
 And other ones